-For example, if an experienced attorney practices law in New York for the first two months of his/her reporting cycle and then ceases the practice of law in New York for the rest of the reporting cycle, the attorney will have a prorated requirement of 2 CLE credit hours, in any category, to be completed by the end of the reporting cycle.
-The attorney may then certify on the biennial attorney registration form that he/she has completed 2 CLE credits and is in full compliance with his/her CLE requirement.
+Example: if an experienced attorney practices law in New York for the first two months of their reporting cycle and then ceases the practice of law in New York for the rest of the reporting cycle, the attorney will have a prorated requirement of 2 CLE credit hours, in any category, to be completed by the end of the reporting cycle.
+The attorney may then certify on the biennial attorney registration form that they have completed 2 CLE credits and is in full compliance with their CLE requirement.

-Please note that any attorney who practices law at the beginning of a cycle and also at the end of a cycle is not eligible for a prorated CLE requirement.
-For example, if an attorney’s reporting cycle runs from August 2002 through August 2004 and the attorney practices law in New York in August 2002, September 2002 and August 2004, the attorney is responsible for all credits for that cycle, not a prorated requirement, since the attorney practiced law in New York at the beginning of the cycle (August 2002) and at the end of the cycle (August 2004).
+Not Eligible for Prorated CLE Requirement: Please note that any attorney who practices law at the beginning of a cycle and also at the end of a cycle is not eligible for a prorated CLE requirement.
+For example, if an attorney’s reporting cycle runs from August 2018 through August 2020 and the attorney practices law in New York in August 2018, September 2018 and August 2020, the attorney is responsible for all credits for that cycle, not a prorated requirement, since the attorney practiced law in New York at the beginning of the cycle (August 2018) and at the end of the cycle (August 2020).

 Attorneys who permanently cease the practice of law in New York while commencing or continuing the practice of law in another jurisdiction should refer to sections 1500.12(f)(4) and 1500.22(n)(4) of the Program Rules.